The-AI-Alliance/ai-application-testing/docs/glossary.markdown

 ## AI System

-Umbrella term for an application or system with AI components, including [Datasets](#dataset), [Models](#model), [Evaluation Framework](#evaluation-framework) and [Evaluators](#evaluator) for safety detection and mitigation, etc., plus external services, databases for runtime queries, and other application logic that together provide functionality.
+Umbrella term for an application or system with AI components, including [Datasets](#dataset), [Generative AI Models](#generative-ai-model), [Evaluation Framework](#evaluation-framework) and [Evaluators](#evaluator) for safety detection and mitigation, etc., plus external services, databases for runtime queries, and other application logic that together provide functionality.

 ## Alignment